-The third installment of the original Star Wars trilogy, Return of the Jedi is in my opinion the weakest of the three, showing the first signs of George Lucas’ loss of talent.
-We are treated with laughable characters such as Jabba the Hutt, cutesy antics by the Ewoks, and some rushed plot twists (such as Leia being Luke’s sister).
+The third installment of the original Star Wars trilogy, Return of the Jedi is in my opinion the weakest of the three, showing some troubling signs for the future prequel trilogy.
+We are treated with laughable characters such as Jabba the Hutt, cutesy antics by the Ewoks, and some rushed plot twists.
 However, while the music too is down a notch, John Williams still delivers an amazing score and a fitting end for the series musically.
 Here I will review the original record album and the two-disc set, since those are the two versions I’ve listened to.
 But first, the themes.

 Emperor: This is my favorite of the ROTJ themes, an evil piece that stands out because it often uses a choir (unusual in the original trilogy).
 It perfectly captures the dark evil of the Sith and is featured heavily in “The Emperor’s Throne Room”.
-This theme is one of the reasons why the Luke-Vader-Emperor scenes in the film were among the best.
+This theme is one of the reasons why the Luke-Vader-Emperor scenes in the film were so strong and moody.

 Ewoks: The Ewoks get a playful two-part light-hearted theme showcased in “Parade of the Ewoks”.
 It’s a little too jolly compared to the other great themes of the previous films, but is an inevitable result of the silliness of Return of the Jedi.
 The Ewoks also get strange percussion at many points, most noticeably in “Ewok Ambush”.

 Jabba: Obese crime-slug Jabba the Hutt gets perhaps the most chuckle-inducing theme of any Star Wars character.
 To portray his massive bulk and obesity, John Williams utilizes a tuba, which would be considered woefully inappropriate if the character had been human.
 There’s actually a Jabba the Hutt suite on one of the trilogy compilations, which ends with random notes of the tuba!